 Emily smacked her lips, fresh lipstick, an invitation to something that had to wait.
 Ryan groaned.
 They shouldn’t have done that, but at that moment he was glad they did.
-He thought that Emily would leave Kitty and she would come back to Austin.
-Now, he knew otherwise.
+He thought Emily would leave Kitty and she would come back to Austin.
+Now he knew otherwise.

 Marcus’s fire engine red minivan was two parking spaces away.
 He leaned against the van, brushing his horseshoe mustache.
 “Bomboncita,” he lifted Emily and spun her.
 She kissed his cheeks until he put her down.

 “What is this?”
 Emily said, looking in the windows of the minivan.

 Ryan pointed to the dent in the rear quarter panel.

 Marcus waved him off.
 “My minivan,” he said to Emily.
 “This is the project I was telling you about before you left Austin.
 I finished her this year.
 Isn’t she beautiful?”